Welcome to KookRecipes.com — where every dish tells a delicious story!

 2 large eggs

-Blend Batter : Gradually pour the wet ingredients into the dry mixture.
-Stir until smooth but avoid overmixing—lumps are okay!
-Overmixing can make the waffles tough.
+Gradually pour wet ingredients into the dry mixture.
+Stir just until combined—do not overmix. - Cook the Waffles

 Notes